+In this post, we will discuss the OMP path selection checklist in Viptela.
 OMP as we saw in the previous post is the overlay control protocol used in the Viptela fabric.
-It runs to establish a peering between a vSmart controller and vEdge routers in the Viptela overlay network.
-The vEdge routers in the Viptela overlay advertise the site local routes learnt from any IGP to all vSmart controllers in the Viptela overlay. vSmart controller in turn advertises this route to all other vEdge routers after applying any policies if defined on the vSmart controller.
+It runs to establish peering between a vSmart controller and vEdge routers in the Viptela overlay network.
+The vEdge routers in the Viptela overlay advertise the site-local routes learnt from any IGP to all vSmart controllers in the Viptela overlay. vSmart controller, in turn, advertises this route to all other vEdge routers after applying any policies if defined on the vSmart controller.

-It may be possible is some cases that the vSmart controller may get the same route from more than one TLOC in overlay.
+It may be possible in some cases that the vSmart controller may get the same route from more than one TLOC in the overlay.

 Following are the checklist which OMP uses to select the best path among two or more similar paths.

 - Check whether OMP route is valid or not, if not it will be ignored.